Complete Guide to the Eurail Pass

 Is the Eurail Pass Worth It?

 In my honest opinion, YES!
-Yes it is worth it.
+Yes it is.
 The mobile app is easy to navigate, and makes it a breeze to plan multiple trips.
-Plus when you compare ticket prices through the app versus buying point to point tickets, the savings can be tremendous.
+Plus, when you compare ticket prices through the app versus buying point to point tickets, the savings can be tremendous.

 train ticket ticket without Eurail Pass